Fragrances that delight,

 Our Product-Specific Fragrance Disclosure

-- We will always try to select the method of disclosure that gives you the longest list and the most information.
+We always try to select the method of disclosure that gives you the longest list and the most information.
+And we’re grateful to our suppliers for working with us to make product disclosure happen.

 Our Fragrance Palette